 When uric acid crystals build up in your joints you can develop gout flares.
 Gout flares cause inflammation, redness, swelling, tenderness, and intense pain.
 Visible lumps called tophi can also form.
 Your doctor will test your uric acid level to determine whether or not your signs and symptoms are the result of gout.

 Over time, uric acid crystals can accumulate in new areas of your body, causing you to experience flares and damage in more places.
-That’s one sign your gout is out of control.
+That’s one sign your gout is uncontrolled.

 Tophi (TOE-f-EYE) are hard lumps of uric acid crystals that build up so much they become visible.
 The big toe is a common place to develop tophi.
-They can also form on your hands, elbows, and knees—and almost anywhere else, even in your organs.
-Anyone with gout is at risk of developing tophi if gout stays out of control for too long.
+They can also form in other areas of the body like your hands, elbows, and knees.
+Anyone with gout is at risk of developing tophi if gout stays uncontrolled for too long.

 Gout duration